Week 9 college football odds, picks, predictions, best bets from proven model

 Top college football predictions for Week 9

-One of the college football picks the model is high on during Week 9: Washington (-4.5, 53.5) covers versus No. 23 Illinois in a 3:30 p.m.
+One of the college football picks the model is high on during Week 9: Washington (-3.5, 54.5) covers versus No. 23 Illinois in a 3:30 p.m.
 ET Saturday kickoff.
 UW will host this contest, which is important to note as the Huskies have been one of the best home teams versus the spread under Jedd Fisch.
 Since he took over last year, Washington is 7-3 ATS at home and 6-2 versus the line as a home favorite.
 Illinois was embarrassed with a 53-point loss at Indiana earlier this year, and the Illini are coming off an 18-point loss -- and failing to cover -- at home versus Ohio State on Saturday.
-Add in that Washington has defeated Illinois in four straight meetings, and the model has the Huskies (-4.5) covering almost 60% of the time.
+Add in that Washington has defeated Illinois in four straight meetings, and the model has the Huskies (-3.5) covering well over 50% of the time.
 See which other picks the model likes here.

 How to make college football picks for Week 9